abelondev/ABMediaPlayer/README.md

 # ABMediaPlayer

-A media player which allows youtube and vimeo videos along with files
+A media player which allows youtube and vimeo videos along with files.
+Inspired by YKMediaPlayerKit